 Section 58c of the Communicable Diseases Act also places obligations on education providers.
-Section 58c of the Communicable Diseases Act consists of provisions on the obligations to prevent the spread of coronavirus in the activities of those defined in the Act.
-The obligations are directly in force under the Act and do not require a separate decision by the authorities.
-Obligations under the section include the obligation to make sure:
+Section 58c consists of provisions on the obligations to prevent the spread of coronavirus in different activities.
+The obligations are directly in force under the Act

 - those working in educational institutions are given opportunities to clean their hands; - those in educational institutions are given instructions on how to keep an adequate distance, hand hygiene practices and other similar practices to prevent the spread of infections; - to organise more intensive cleaning of the premises and surfaces in addition to provisions issued elsewhere on cleanliness related to the activities in question; and - those in educational institutions use the premises in a spacious way, taking into account the specific characteristics of the activity in question, and any customer seating is arranged sufficiently far apart.